SWLS Youth Resources

-See the list of Kid’s Time Kits available from SWLS — sets of themed items that you can incorporate into your own programs.
+Kid Time Kits — see the list of Kid’s Time Kits available from SWLS — sets of themed items that you can incorporate into your own programs.

 AccuCut Die Cut-outs — A set of Accu-Cut dies owned by SWLS are housed at the Brewer Public Library in Richland Center.
 These can be used to make paper cut-outs of a selection of shapes and images.
 Available shapes can be seen along with their die numbers on the linked PDFs below.
 Contact Brewer Public Library to arrange use of the die-cut machine.

 - Body, Bookmarks, Buildings